floatgreen/airportweather/README.md

 ![alt text](man/figures/info.png "Information of selected airport")

-When you swith to the tab `History weather at one location`, you will see a reminder if you choose more than one location.
+When you switch to the tab `History weather at one location`, you will see a reminder if you choose more than one location.
 The tab shows the lastest 72h temperature for an airport, so you can only choose one location.

 ![alt text](man/figures/history.png "Reminder for error")